finger563/cbsat/docs/_sources/design-time.txt

 * the network configuration specifying the nodes in the network and the routes in the network

-where a flow is defined by:
+where a flow is defined by (see :func:`networkProfile.Profile.ParseHeader`):

 * ID of the source node
 * ID of the destination node
 * Priority of the flow
-* flow profile, i.e. bandwidth vs time
+* flow properties vs time profile, see :func:`networkProfile.Profile.ParseEntriesFromLine`

 and a route is specified as a list of node IDs starting with the source node ID and ending with the destination node ID.
 Any flows which have the respective source and destination IDs must travel along the path specified by the respective route.
+The route and the toplogy are implemented in :class:`networkConfig.Route` and :class:`networkConfig.Topology`, and the network configuration specification is found in :class:`networkConfig.Config`.

 We can then run the following algorithm to iteratively analyze the flows and the system: